moeni12/Group3/use_cases/USE_CASE-20.md

 ## MAIN SUCCESS SCENARIO

-1. User request for a report which can show the top N populated cities in the world information for user.
+1. User request for a report which can show the top N populated cities in the world information.
 2. To do this, we need to join with the database first.
 3. In addition, we need to capture the top N populated cities in the world to get population information for.
 4. Moreover, we need to extract current population information of populated cities in the world.